FalconFX9/GRMG/README.md

 If python has not been added to the PATH environnement variable, follow a tutorial on how to add it to the PATH.

+Oh, and run the "jeu.py" file to start.

 Have fun!